x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/recipients/user-mailboxes/user-mailboxes.md

     > [!NOTE]
     > With the exception of X.400 addresses, Exchange doesn't validate custom addresses for proper formatting.
 You must make sure that the custom address you specify complies with the format requirements for that address type.

   - **Make this the reply address**: In Exchange Online, you can select this check box to make the new email address the primary SMTP address for the mailbox.
-This check box isn't available in the EAC in Exchange 2016.
+This check box isn't available in the EAC in Exchange Server.

 - **Automatically update email addresses based on the email address policy applied to this recipient**: Select this check box to have the recipient's email addresses automatically updated based on changes made to email address policies in your organization.
 This box is selected by default.